 Thrombocytopenia may be caused when a baby doesn’t make enough platelets, when the platelets are trapped somewhere in the body (such as in blood clots), or when the platelets break down too soon.

-Making too few platelets may be caused by problems with a mother’s blood pressure, such as pre-eclampsia.
-This limits blood flow to the baby.
+Making too few platelets may be caused by problems with a mother’s blood pressure, such as preeclampsia.
+This limits blood flow to the baby and keeps the baby’s bone marrow from being able to make enough platelets.
 Less often it may be caused by infections in the baby’s bone marrow while in the uterus.
-Examples are rubella or syphilis.
+Examples include rubella or syphilis.
 Some medicines taken by the mother or given to the baby can also affect the bone marrow and lower the number of platelets made.
 Some rare genetic disorders also lower the number of platelets made.

 Another reason for thrombocytopenia is when a mother’s immune system makes antibodies against the baby’s platelets.
 This causes the platelets to break down too soon.
-Some babies who are very sick will also break down platelets too soon, because of the illness.
+Some babies who are very sick, especially those who are trying to fight off infections, will also break down or use up platelets more quickly, because of their illness.

 Which babies are at risk for thrombocytopenia?

 This condition is rare in babies.
-But a baby is more likely to have problems with it if they:
+But a baby is more likely to have problems with platelets if they:

 Are very premature with a very low birth weight